Skip to main content

 2. “How do you handle data destruction, and what documentation do you provide?”

 Most importantly: what documentation do you get?
-A legitimate data destruction process produces a report listing serial numbers, methods used, and dates.
+A legitimate data destruction process produces a record listing serial numbers, methods used, and dates.
 If a provider doesn’t offer this, or charges extra for it as if it’s optional, that’s concerning.
+For regulated industries — healthcare, financial services, law firms — that document is the whole point: it’s what you produce when someone asks where the drives went.

 Remember: if your drives end up in the wrong hands and a breach occurs, “we trusted our recycler” is not a viable defense.